TimMJN/Arduino-Clock-Divider/README.md

 Yes you can.
 Though chances are you might need to edit the `setDisplay` function, which maps the MAX7219 display drivers to the displays.

 ## The code
+#### Submodules
+This repository uses submodules to include libraries in the firmware.
+Please make sure, when cloning this repository, to also include the submodules in the [`src`](https://github.com/TimMJN/Arduino-Clock-Divider/tree/main/arduino_clock_divider_firmware/src) directory.

 #### What settings are available to me in the firmware?
 - `N_ROTATE` sets how many of the outputs are subjected to rotation.
 Its default setting is 4, which means that the lower 4 division are rotate when the rotate inputs are triggered.
 See below what division rotation actually means.
 - `MIN_DIV` and `MAX_DIV` set the minimum and maximum available divisions.